-Note: Only one year of data is presented in accordance with GASB 75 paragraph 245.
+Note: Only two years of data is presented in accordance with GASB 75 paragraph 245.
 "The information for all periods for the 10-year schedules that are required to be presented as required supplementary information may not be available initially.
 In these cases, during the transition period, that information should be presented for as many years as are available.
-The schedules should not include information that is not measured in accordance with the requirements of this
+The schedules should not include information that is not measured in accordance with the requirements of this Statement."

-The years above present data for the measurement period ending date.
-The measurement period represents the period for which the pension plan prepares its reports which provides a 12 month delay for financial reporting in accordance with GASB 75
+^{} The years above present data for the measurement period ending date.
+The measurement period represents the period for which the pension plan prepares its reports which provides a 12 month delay for financial reporting in accordance with GASB 75.

-FRUITVALE INDEPENDENT SCHOOL DISTRICT SCHEDULE OF DISTRICTS OPEB CONTRIBUTIONS TEACHER RETIREMENT SYSTEM OF TEXAS YEAR ENDED AUGUST 31, 2018
+FRUITVALE INDEPENDENT SCHOOL DISTRICT SCHEDULE OF DISTRICTS OPEB CONTRIBUTIONS TEACHER RETIREMENT SYSTEM OF TEXAS YEAR ENDED AUGUST 31, 2019

-2018 Contractually required contributions Contributions in relations to the contractual required contributions \$ 34,142 (34,142) Contribution deficiency (excess) \$ District's covered employee payroll \$ 2,741,154 Contributions as a percentage of covered employee payroll 1.25%
+2019 2018 Contractually required contributions Contributions in relations to the contractual required contributions \$ 32,033 (32,033) \$ 34,142 (34,142) Contribution deficiency (excess) \$ - \$ - District's covered employee payroll \$ 3,104,193 \$ 2,741,154 Contributions as a percentage of covered employee payroll 1.03% 1.25%

-Note: Only one year of data is presented in accordance with GASB 75, paragraph 245.
+Note: Only two years of data is presented in accordance with GASB 75, paragraph 245.
 "The information for all periods for the 10-year schedules that are required to be presented as required supplementary information may not be available initially.
-In these cases, during the transition period, that information
+In these cases, during the transition period, that information should be presented for as many years as are available.
+The schedules should not include information that is not measured in accordance with the requirements of this Statement."

-FRUITVALE INDEPENDENT SCHOOL DISTRICT NOTES TO REQUIRED SUPPLEMENTARY INFORMATION YEAR ENDED AUGUST 31, 2018
+FRUITVALE INDEPENDENT SCHOOL DISTRICT NOTES TO REQUIRED SUPPLEMENTARY INFORMATION YEAR ENDED AUGUST 31, 2019